JoseArias31/Arias__Jose--assignment-1/README.md

-**Survey Project:**
+**Questionary Project:**

-I will create an small survey project to ask 10 question with multiple options to answer, just 1 is correct.
+I will create a small questionary project to ask 10 questions with multiple options to answer, just 1 is correct.

 -I will create a React project from scratch by using the command "NPX create-react-app" in the terminal.
--Once the page is properly set up with a black background, I'll start the design of the survey project.
+-Once the page is correctly set up with a black background, I'll start the design of the survey project.
--Here I have only 10 questions with only 1 answe correct and 3 fake ones:
+-Here I have only 10 questions with only 1 answer correct and 3 fake ones:

 1)
 Q: What is React?